 Coffee Grounds Do not serve as a Substitute for Nitrogen Fertilizers

 Even though the high amount of nitrogen that is present around coffee beans, it is not considered suitable for a replacement if your orchid has nitrogen deficiency.
 By the way, I made a video about nitrogen deficiency specific to orchids that you can watch on my YouTube channel.
-(LINKOpens in a new tab.)
+(LINK)

 According to a germination test performed by GrassRoots Gardens in Eugene, Oregon, the plantations that were fertilized with coffee didn’t show great results.
 In fact, the pests were reduced by 25% but also were the crops.
 When lettuce showed signs of growth, it was stunted growth, if any at all.